ConvLab/ConvLab-3/convlab/policy/README.md

 Once the training started, it will automatically generate an **experiment** folder and a corresponding experiment-TIMESTEP folder in it.
 Inside of that, there are 4 subfolders configs, logs, save and TB_summary:

 - **configs**: containts information about which config was used
-- **logs**: will save information created by a logger during training.
+- **logs**: will save information created by a logger during training
 - **save**: a folder for saving model checkpoints
 - **TB_summary**: saves a tensorboard summary that will be later used for plotting graphs